gsbDBI/torch-choice/docs_src/intro.md

 # Introduction
-This document briefly introduces the consumer choice model we aim to solve.
+This document briefly introduces the choice model we aim to solve.

 In short, all models (the conditional logit model, the nested logit model, and the Bayesian embedding model) in the package aim to predict which item a user will purchase while facing the shelves in a supermarket.